Table of Contents[Hide][Show]

 6 Whitlee Ct.

 Brewery 85 is a craft brewery that strives to combine “Southern culture with craft beer spirit while using traditional German brewing techniques.”
-Plan a visit near sunset to enjoy the back patio view.
+Plan a visit near sunset to enjoy the back patio view at this Greenville brewery.

 - Flights: Yes!
 You can get four 4 ounce pours for the cost of a 16 ounce beer.
 So go a little wild and try a variety.
 Be sure to let the bartenders know what you enjoy.
 They pride themselves on putting together the perfect lineup for you.